Asphalt Mixing Plant Calibration Guide for Better Mix Quality

 • Lower chances of bleeding, ravelling, cracking, or premature failure

-This matters because bitumen is one of the most expensive materials in asphalt production.
+Bitumen is one of the most expensive materials in asphalt production.
 Even a small overuse can increase project cost, while underuse can damage pavement performance.
+This is why understanding asphalt mixing plant operation procedures is as important as calibration itself.

 Key Systems That Need Calibration